Windows 11 Not Detecting USB-C Monitors, Why?

 What could be the causes of USB-C monitor detection issues in Windows 11?

-Windows updates and driver compatibility
+Windows updates and driver problems

 Also see: Second Monitor Not Detected After Upgrading to Windows 11